copperwater/xNetHack/doc/xnh-changelog-10.0.md

   second potion will be required to address any negative enchantment.
 - Spellbooks can be dipped in a noncursed potion of restore ability to fully refresh the ink on their pages.
+- Quaffing restore ability will heal wounded legs, confusion, stunning, and hallucinating (unless you are perma-hallucinating).
+If it's blessed, it will also cure illness.
+- The spell of restore ability has the same effects, except for curing illness.
+- Monsters hit by a potion of restore ability get cured of any blindness, confusion, or stunning, instead of being healed to full HP.

 ### Interface changes